Milly Turner

 - How do I prove a property purchase didn't complete?

-HMO valuations differ significantly from standard residential properties due to income-generating potential, specialized market factors, and regulatory considerations.
+HMO valuations differ significantly from standard residential properties due to income-generating potential, specialised market factors, and regulatory considerations.
 Key differences include: rental income capacity (HMOs typically generate 30-60% more income than single lets), target market specificity (student vs professional demand), licensing and compliance costs, conversion quality and layout efficiency, and limited comparable sales data.
-HMO valuations often use income capitalization methods alongside comparative analysis, considering factors like room sizes, communal areas, parking, and local licensing requirements that don't affect standard residential values.
+HMO valuations often use income capitalisation methods alongside comparative analysis, considering factors like room sizes, communal areas, parking, and local licensing requirements that don't affect standard residential values.

 - Do HMOs always value higher than standard houses?